unionlabs/union/CONTRIBUTING.md

 ## Post-Merge

-You'll be an official contributor and mentioned in the release, as well as visible in Github's analytics.
+You'll be an official contributor and mentioned in the release, as well as visible in GitHub's analytics.